-The United States has passed two coronavirus economic stimulus plans to help offset the economic hardship felt by many during the current outbreak known as the economic impact payment.
+The United States has passed three coronavirus economic stimulus plans to help offset the economic hardship felt by many during the current outbreak known offically as economic impact payments.
+The third economic impact payment was recently passed by Congress and signed into law.
 But do US citizens living abroad get the Covid-19 stimulus check?
-The answer is yes, read on to find out more about how to claim your 2020 economic stimulus payments if you live overseas. (*updated for the 2nd stimulus payment)
+The answer is yes, US citizens living overseas do get the economic impact payments.
+Read on to find out more about how to claim your economic stimulus payments aka economic impact payments if you live overseas. (*updated for 3rd stimulus payment)

 *Disclosure: This post contains affiliate links.
 I am a participant in the Amazon Associates Program as well as other affiliate programs and may earn a commission on qualifying purchases made after clicking links from this site.
 There is never any additional cost to you.
 For more information, please consult my Disclosure Policy.

-*Last Update: January 5, 2021 – Note that this article was orignally focused on the first round of coronavirus stimulus checks for US citizens living abroad but has now been updated to include information on how to get the second stimulus payment if you live abroad.
+*Last Update: April 19, 2021 – Note that this article was originally focused on the first round of coronavirus stimulus checks for US citizens living abroad but has now been updated to include information on how to get the second stimulus payment if you live abroad as well as the now confirmed third payment.

-I will do my best to keep this as up to date as possible as more details come out about how expats can get the Covid-19 their secend economic stimulus payment.
+I will do my best to keep this as up to date as possible as more details come out about how expats can get any further Covid-19 economic stimulus payments.
 Also, please note that I am not an accountant or finance professional and nothing below should be considered financial advice.

 Economic Stimulus for Americans Living Overseas